Ignatian Leaders Scholarship

 - Have a cumulative unweighted high school GPA of at least 3.5 at the completion of the fall term of his or her senior (high school) year.

-- Submit no more than two letters of recommendation—from a mentor, supervisor, instructor, advisor, etc.—who can attest to your potential for leadership, your character, and your commitment to service.
+- Submit two (and no more) letters of recommendation—from a mentor, supervisor, instructor, advisor, etc.—who can attest to your potential for leadership, your character, and your commitment to service.
 One of these letters must be from a current teacher or high school counselor.

 - Demonstrate through their application materials a strong aptitude for and commitment to pursuing leadership opportunities, community service, and academic achievement in collegiate life.
 The committee will consider each applicant’s activity résumé, essay, and letters of recommendation to assess these traits.

 Students who feel they meet the above criteria and wish to nominate themselves for the Ignatian Leaders Scholarship should e-mail Michael Sass, ILS Director, at firstname.lastname@example.org to request an application.
-Self-nominees should provide brief explanations of previous experiences with leadership, community service, and academic accomplishment in their e-mail message.
-To have adequate time to secure the two required recommendation letters for the Scholarship, students are encouraged to submit their self-nominations before January 25, 2016.
+Self-nominees should provide a brief explanation of their previous experiences with leadership, community service, and academic accomplishment in their e-mail message.
+To have adequate time to secure the two required recommendation letters for the Scholarship, students are encouraged to submit their self-nominations before January 25, 2017.